AntJimenezZ/ProyectoSO/README.md

 **NOTES:**

 1. This proyect uses javascript,python and nginx, so, you need to install
-2. configuration of nginx.conf its located on nginx conf.txt, so you can copy
+2. Configuration of nginx.conf its located on nginx conf.txt, so you can copy